Bylaws for Hillsborough Senior Citizens Club Chapter A, Inc.

 The monthly Executive Committee meeting will be held on the fourth Wednesday of the month, no later than 1:00 p.m., unless otherwise determined by the President.
 The purpose of the meeting is to plan for the next general membership meeting, and other club business.

 Article 8: Special Meetings

 Special meetings may be called by the President or a quorum of members in good standing upon written notice to the President.
-The Recording Secretary shall give at least forty-eight (48) hours’ notice of such meetings to the general membership.
+The President shall assure at least forty-eight (48) hours’ notice of such meetings to the general membership.

 Article 10: Chaplain

 The President shall appoint a Chaplain before the January general meeting to serve for the year.
 If a vacancy occurs, the President shall replace the position for the remainder of the year.
 The Chaplain will offer a nondenominational prayer at the regular meeting and any other occasion deemed appropriate by the President.